rembeuch/Plume/README.md

 2. Multiple commands (useful for byebug)

-If you need to run byebug or any other debuging tools, solution 1 won't work.
-In seprate tabs run the following commands
+If you need to run byebug or any other debugging tools, solution 1 won't work.
+In separate tabs run the following commands

 ```
 rails s